Steiger Performance Universal Cylinder Head CC Kit

 1. To determine your compression ratio.
 You cannot compute your compression ratio if you do not know the size of your combustion chambers.
 Although you can sometimes find the combustion chamber volumes for stock heads and you can usually find them for aftermarket heads, the only way to be certain is to check it yourself.
 The "advertised" numbers are often inaccurate, can vary from cylinder to cylinder, and of course things like machine work to the heads can change the volume.
 If you want to compute your actual compression ratio, you must CC the heads you are planning to use - there is simply no way around it.

 2. To ensure that all of the combustion chambers in an engine are the same size.
 If they are not, then each cylinder will have a different compression ratio and you will either be limited by the cylinders which aren't making as much power as the others, or you will be hindered by pinging or detonation from cylinders with higher than intended compression ratios.
-Quality control and CNC machining has greatly reduced this problem with recent aftermarket heads, however stock, cast heads are notorious for combustion chamber volumes which vary from cylinder to cylinder.
+Quality control and CNC machining has greatly reduced this problem with recent aftermarket heads, however stock, cast heads are notorious for combustion chamber volumes that vary from cylinder to cylinder.

 How do I CC my cylinder heads?